Omikhleia/resilient.sile/static/adventures/djot/index.md

 For most languages, paired `"` and `'` are interpreted as mapping to the primary and secondary quotations marks, respectively.

 For instance, take `"..."` and `'...'`:

 - In US English, they become “...” and ‘...’
 - In German, they become „...“ and ‚...‘
- - In French (France), « ... » (with appropriate non-breaking spaces) and “like this”
+- In French (France), « ... » (with appropriate non-breaking spaces) and “...”
 - In Russian, «...» and „...“
 - And so on for other (supported) languages.

 Note that some languages use them the other way round for primary and secondary quotation marks.
 UK English, Scottish Gaelic etc. use ‘...’ and “...” as primary and secondary quotation marks, respectively.